 Duo does not recognize punctuation.
 So you could have written commas or no punctuation at all and you would still be counted right by Duo.
 Ditto for capital vs. small letters.

 I've been in the country for quite a while now...lots of this duolingo practice runs are confusing me more now, especially with how the locals speak....

-in budapest?
 I think that would be true for most languages though.
 What you learn here is kind of 'too' formal, people are too lazy to speak so formally (and correctly, use whole sentences, etc....)